volkamerlab/klifs_utils/docs/examples/README.md

 # Example use cases of `klifs_utils`

-Collect here examples tasks for which `klifs_utils` can be useful.
+Collect here example tasks for which `klifs_utils` can be useful.

 These examples can (i) illustrate the use of functions that are already implemented and/or (ii) explore functionalities that might be interesting to be added to `klifs_utils`.